Julia Montes: Personal life

-Public image
+Montes has been in a romantic relationship with Coco Martin since 2011.
+The couple kept their relationship private until Martin publicly confirmed it in May 2023 stating they have been together for twelve years.
+At the time, Montes would have been sixteen years old while Martin was thirty.

 Reception and acting style

 Montes has been described in the media as one of the most talented actresses of her generation, and frequently referred to as "Royal Princess of Drama", and "Daytime Drama Queen".
 She is noted for playing in a range of material from horror to drama and has played roles in both high-profile, mainstream productions, and low-budget independent films.
 Directors Emmanuel Palo and Trina Dayrit, who directed her in different Dreamscape Entertainment releases such as Walang Hanggan, A Moment in Time, Ikaw Lamang, and Doble Kara, have praised her versatility and maturity.
+Actor Sam Milby described Montes as "one of the most important actresses of this time", praising her prowess in playing mature roles at a young age.

 Montes says that she finds it fitting for people to give her mature roles since she "acts and looks a lot more mature" than her age and most girls of her age.
 The journalist Irish Christianne Dizon of The Philippine Star has identified this as her "trademark" in many of her best projects, adding, "In this age where rabid love team fans compete for the No. 1 trending spot on Twitter nightly, Julia is taking the road less traveled, choosing herself as partner-in-crime instead of a good-looking boy."
 Her Doble Kara co-star John Lapus has praised her effortless acting that makes her performance classic.
 She started her acting studies in Star Magic.
 ABS-CBN vice president Johnny Manahan has favorably compared her craft to that of Claudine Barretto and considers her "incandescent on screen and as an actress who is passionate about her craft".
 In 2012, The Philippine Star called her acting "beyond her age".
 In a 2016 interview with Star Style, Montes elaborated: